agentsoz/matsim-melbourne/README.md

 Evidently, you could modify the material of a scenario, in particular the config file.

+If you are a bit more experienced, you could copy `RunMelbourneTemplate.java`, adjust to your needs, and run that one.

 ## Contributors

 * Karthikey Surineni, RMIT University